All Episodes

 The libs out there saying, oh, corporate America poisoning everybody, polluting our planet.

-Corporate America's scared to death of alienating customers.
+Corporate America is scared to death of alienating customers.

-And if they think that customers are all caught up in all this, then they're going to issue press releases saying, we're going to be carbon neutral in our pre in our production.
+And if they think that customers are all caught up in all this, then they're going to issue press releases saying, we're going to be carbon neutral in our production.

-It's not going to matter one-tenth of one percent to a rating point.
+It's not going to matter one-tenth of 1% to a rating point.

 And it isn't going to save all that much money.

-It's strictly PR, strictly image because they're responding to what the what they think.
+It's strictly PR, strictly imaged, because they're responding to what they think.

-They're rolling the dice that it are enough people Concerned about this.
+They're rolling the dice that there are enough people concerned about this.

-But is it going to make you watch any Fox show just because you know that the production especially when you know this whole carbon neutral thing's a hoax anyway?
+But is it going to make you watch any Fox show just because you know that the production, especially when you know this whole carbon neutral thing is a hoax anyway?

 It's not going to matter a heel of beans.

-Might might make them some additional advertiser dollars for sucker advertisers who want to be associated with it, but that's uh even uh a long shot.
+Might make them some additional advertiser dollars for sucker advertisers who want to be associated with it, but that's even a long shot.

 But it got even worse than that.